 We deploy the majority of our free cash flow toward acquisitions to generate long-term growth and create long-term shareholder value.
-Unlike most other large corporations, we do not have a separate corporate development or merger-and-acquisition team.
-Instead, our CEO and other top executives are responsible for the disciplined deployment of capital through acquisitions.
+Unlike most other large corporations, we have a small and nimble corporate development and merger-and-acquisition team.
+Our CEO and other top executives are responsible for the disciplined deployment of capital through acquisitions.
 As such, our executives must be well versed at improving operations and optimizing capital deployment, as both are significant contributors to value creation for our shareholders.